sroh722/policy-llm-test/README.md

 # LLM-assisted Industrial Policy PDF Pipeline (Hong Kong Demo)

 This repository is an experimental environment for designing robust, reproducible LLM pipelines for industrial policy research.
+You **do need** an OpenAI account and an **API key** to run.

 The project demonstrates a staged approach to: